XXX-Kal-EL-XXX/Spring-GraphQL/README.md

 # Spring-GraphQL</br>
 </br>
-Spring Boot Application with the implementation of GraphQL.</br>
+Spring Boot Application with the implementation of GraphQL.
 <b>Systematic Diagram for GraphQL:</b></br>
 ![](images/GraphQL_spring-1-1536x922.png)
 </br>
 ===================================================================================
 ![](images/graphql.png)
 </br>
 </br>
 1.@SchemaMapping: This annotation maps and binds a handler with the field in the GraphQL schema, it can be used at the method or class level.</br>
 It accepts two parameters typeName= and field=.
 It’s also the parent annotations of the other query-specific annotations.</br>